 Good luck, 'Yetti'

 From Minnesota to New Mexico, Crookston Daily Times' very own Summer Intern, Yvette 'Yetti' Reyes, will be taking on quite a large adventure later this week when she leaves for college.
 Yvette has been working at the Times since early June, and there have been very few dull moments with her since then.
 With her upbeat attitude, friendliness, quirky personality and fake mustache obsession, she has brought a lot of spunk to the newsroom.
 She may be starting over in a whole new environment and state, but that won't stop her, she'll be making friends the minute she steps onto campus.
 Hopefully, New Mexico will be a great experience for her, filled with opportunities, learning and some fun along the way.
 Best of wishes to Yetti, it has been a pleasure getting to work with her, and she will be missed back here in good ole Minnesota.

-Page 2 of 2 - – Katie Davidson, Times intern
+– Katie Davidson, Times intern

 A cooperative Mother Nature